Massachusetts Reserve Study Requirements (2026)

 Reserve study requirements: current status and proposed changes

-Because of tragedies like Surfside and tightening standards in states such as Florida and Hawaii, many Massachusetts boards assume similar reserve study mandates already exist here.
-They do not - at least not yet.
-CAI’s multi-state summary and multiple reserve study providers list Massachusetts as a state where reserve funding is required for condos, but reserve studies are not legally mandated.
-(CAI)
+Because of tragedies like the Surfside condominium collapse and tightening standards in states such as Florida and Hawaii, many Massachusetts boards assume similar reserve study mandates already exist in the Commonwealth.
+They do not, at least not yet.
+CAI's multi-state summary and multiple reserve study providers list Massachusetts as a state where reserve funding is required for condos, but reserve studies are not legally mandated.

-There have been periodic legislative proposals - such as past Senate Bill 980, which would have required capital reserve fund studies for larger condominium associations - but these have not been enacted as of late 2025.
-(Massachusetts General Court)
+There have been periodic legislative proposals, such as past Senate Bill 980, which would have required capital reserve fund studies for larger condominium associations, but these have not been enacted as of early 2026.

 For now, "Massachusetts reserve study requirements" are best understood as best practices and lender expectations, not statutory mandates.
 However, the trend nationally is toward more regulation, not less.